+Empathy, or the ability to relate emotionally to another person, is a component of EQ.
 It will likely be a long time (if ever) before AI will be able to understand and share the feelings of another person.

 It is incumbent upon us to keep the “human” in “human resources” and remember to relate to and empathize with our fellow colleagues no matter the challenges we face.

 10. HRIS expertise